Get a quote

 Research from all angles

-This all-new, online-only product provides access to large interdisciplinary works, each containing around 300 peer-reviewed original research articles.
-Each work investigates an urgent and challenging topic from a multi-faceted perspective.
+Oxford Intersections is an online-only interdisciplinary academic resource, providing access to large works, each containing around 300 peer-reviewed original research articles.
+Each Intersection investigates an urgent and challenging topic from a multi-faceted perspective.

 Equip your library users to approach complex societal issues from a different angle.
 Request your free, customized quote today!